How to make your business tax compliant and VAT efficient

 Identifying VAT savings

-Any VAT that’s charged on land or property related services, on conference or event organising activities, T&E, restaurant meals and subsistence – all normal types of expenses incurred by a business, can be recovered.
+Any VAT that’s charged on normal types of expenses incurred by a business can be recovered.
+This includes:

 Opportunities for foreign reclaim

-Any companies who rely on international travel are paying this tax on all of their accommodation, meals, transport, and incidentals.
+Companies who rely on international travel pay this tax on all of their accommodation, meals, transport, and incidentals.
 What they’re often not aware of, is that this VAT may be recoverable.

 Complexity arises when trying to determine how each country treats the VAT with every jurisdiction having different rules.
-These can depend on the company type, why the expense was incurred, who was incurring the expense, and where your company is registered.
+These can depend on the company type, who incurred the expense and why, and where your company is registered.

 VAT by category

 The ‘other’ category includes spending categories such as laundry, training, gifts, subscriptions, domestic air, equipment, visas, office supplies, and books.

 - Taxi 11.6%